wadephillips/software2/README.md

 # Acme Calendar
-The **Acme Calendar** has three main sections, Calendars, Customers, and Reports.
+The **Acme Calendar** has four main sections; Login, Calendars, Customers, and Reports.
 Each has its own button at the top of the application window.

+## Login
+The login scene loads first upon running the application.
+The form automatically detects the users Locale and will present the form and login error messages in English or Spanish.

+Incorrect combinations of username and password will result in an error message.

+Upon authentication the logged in users information is stored as a static variable, Main.loggedInUser;

+Other static variable on Main are:
+- DATASOURCE - contains a package-private DataSource object which provides access to the database.
+Connection information is stored in database.properties file.

 ## Calendars
+The Calendar section displays appointments in a TableView.
+All appointments are inserted into the table view with lambda functions.

+The calendar will display appointments by week or by month.
+It displays only the appointments for the logged in user.
+The assumption is that if a user created the appointment then it is their appointment.
+So we match the createdBy field on the appointment with the logged in user.

 ## Customers